simplymemes/crunchyroll-dl/README.md

 Download an episode with soft subtitles

-`crunchyroll-dl -i https://www.crunchyroll.com/demon-slayer-kimetsu-no-yaiba/episode-19-hinokami-786932 -u username -p password -s soft --subLangs enUS`
+`crunchyroll-dl -i https://www.crunchyroll.com/demon-slayer-kimetsu-no-yaiba/episode-19-hinokami-786932 -u username -p password -s soft --language enUS`

 Download an episode with all available soft subs, leaving the subs and media files alone (no muxing)

-`crunchyroll-dl -i https://www.crunchyroll.com/dr-stone/episode-1-stone-world-786941 -u username -p password -s soft --subLangs all --mux=false`
+`crunchyroll-dl -i https://www.crunchyroll.com/dr-stone/episode-1-stone-world-786941 -u username -p password -s soft --language all --mux=false`

 ### Languages
 The possible languages are as follows, the default is `enUS`